Herman Kalckar: First American Work

 Upon completing his graduate studies, Kalckar received a Rockefeller research fellowship to spend a year at the California Institute of Technology (Caltech).
 After arriving in the United States in early 1939, Kalckar briefly visited the Cori lab in St. Louis en route to the west coast.
-The Coris had unsuccessfully attempted to reproduce Kalckar's oxidative phosphorylation work, and Kalckar was able to point out a key element missing in their experiment.
+Carl and Gerty Cori had unsuccessfully attempted to reproduce Kalckar's oxidative phosphorylation work, and Kalckar was able to point out a key element missing in their experiment.
 During his St. Louis visit Kalckar and Sidney Colowick (1916–1985) became good friends.

-Kalckar and his wife arrived in Pasadena in the Spring of 1939 and rapidly became a part of the Caltech social and intellectual community, including Max Delbrück, Linus Pauling, and James and David Bonner.
+Kalckar and his wife arrived in Pasadena in the spring of 1939 and rapidly became a part of the Caltech social and intellectual community, including Max Delbrück, Linus Pauling, and James and David Bonner.
 At Delbrück's suggestion he attended C. B. van Niel’s popular Pacific Grove microbiology course, an event that had a lifetime influence on his research career.

 While at Caltech, Kalckar wrote and published what was, arguably, one of his most important papers.
 Under Pauling's influence he reviewed the literature dealing with biological energetic mechanisms.
 In 108 pages, including 310 references, the paper was a virtual synopsis of the state of biochemistry at the time.
 As Kalckar noted: